renode/renode-docs/source/advanced/building_from_sources.md

 On Windows 10, it is important to enable .NET 3.5 in the system before installing the WiX Toolset.

-The packaging process described in this section can only be executed in a Cygwin shell.
+The packaging process described in this section can only be executed in Git Bash.

 :::

 1. Download and install the [WiX Toolset installer](https://wixtoolset.org/releases/) (version at least 3.11).
-2. Add the `zip` package to Cygwin.

 ::::